Magazine

 • Evidence Submitted: List of documents already submitted.

-• Evidence Lacking: Additional documents needed for decision-making.
+• Evidence Lacking: Additional documents are needed for decision-making.

 • Deadline: Date or number of days you have to respond.